Richariri/HWork/week1-RH/resources/README.md

 * Repository contains multiple descriptive commit messages.

-* Repository contains quality README file with description, screenshot, and link to deployed application.
+* Repository contains quality README file with description, screenshot, and link to deployed linkboxlication.

 ### Review

 You are required to submit the following for review:

-* The URL of the deployed application.
+* The URL of the deployed linkboxlication.

 * The URL of the GitHub repository.
 Give the repository a unique name and include a README describing the project.